ci-group/revolve2/docs/source/tutorials/simple_optimization.rst

 Importantly ``initial_fitness`` is an optional argument.
 If set to None, the optimizer will automatically evaluate the initial population.
 The second argument of ``EvolutionaryOptimizer``'s ``asyncinit`` is a database ``Node``.
-Revolve's database structure is similar to JSON, and a ``Node`` points to an position in this structure.
+Revolve's database structure is similar to JSON and a ``Node`` points to an position in this structure.
 This optimizer is the first and only part of the program touching the database, so it should write at the root node.
 In addition to the required arguments, also add ``items``, representing all possible items, and ``num_generation``, the number of generations to perform the algorithm for.
 These will be used later::